kforeverisback/ngsa-app/README.md

 ### Using Visual Studio Codespaces

-> Visual Studio Codespaces is the easiest way to evaluate ngsa.
+> Visual Studio Codespaces is the easiest way to develop using TODO_APP

-TODO: Describe opening and running a codespaces
+1. Navigate to GitHub repo and desired branch

+2. Select the green `Code` button drop down

+3. Select `Open with Codespaces`

+4. Select existing codespace or create new codespace

 ### Using bash shell